awsdocs/amazon-lumberyard-user-guide/doc_source/az-module-gems.md

 A gem may also have an API version number like `0.1.0`\.
 This is independent of the `GemFormatVersion`\.
 The API version alerts your users to API changes\.
 If the API version number changes, then users of the gem may need to make changes to their code\.
 For example, the Rain gem will stay at version `0.1.0` until its API changes\.
 If you were using the Rain gem from Lumberyard 1\.4, you can still use the Rain gem from Lumberyard 1\.5 without changing any of your data or code\.

-For more information about gems, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+For more information about gems, see [Add modular features and assets with Gems](gems-system-gems.md)\.